 Video is a powerful tool for SaaS marketing.
 Consider creating product demos, explainer videos, or customer testimonials.
 Videos can significantly increase user engagement and dwell time, which are positive ranking factors for search engines.
 They also provide a more dynamic and engaging way to showcase your software’s capabilities and build trust with potential customers.
 Statistics show a high percentage of people are convinced to purchase software after watching a video, so incorporating video into your content strategy can be a game-changer.

-Essential Technical SEO for SaaS Platforms
+A Technical SEO Checklist for SaaS Platforms

 Technical SEO can feel intimidating, but it’s crucial for SaaS success.
 Think of it as building a solid foundation for your online presence.
 A technically sound website makes it easier for search engines to crawl, index, and understand your content, ultimately boosting your visibility.